sidtalia/ML-HACKSRPINT/README.md

 Do note that the method does not alter the underlying notes of the audio file.

+# NOTE:
 For best experience please use bass boosted earphones

 ## SCOPE OF USE :
 The applications for this are not limited to entertainment, however, this was created for the purposes of boosting the entertainment industry.
-This isn't a perfect end product yet (since I only have no past experience in sound engineering).
-However, in the future, you could remix your music using AI to introduce new sounds into an already poppy song.
+This isn't a perfect end product yet (since I only have 0 hours of past experience in sound engineering).
+However, in the future, you could remix your music using image based AI to introduce new sounds into an already poppy song.

 ## FUTURE USE :
 Since Google DeepDream itself is a way for running the neural network , it is not tight to a specific architecture.
 It is an approach that you can achieve by any pre-trained deep convolutional neural network.
 The network may be trained later to perform more specific alterations while still working with the music as a sequence of images.